keu/docs/learn/airflow-mongodb.md

 sidebar_custom_props: { icon: 'img/integrations/mongodb.png' }
 ---

+import CodeBlock from '@theme/CodeBlock';
+import load_data_to_mongodb from '!!raw-loader!../code-samples/dags/airflow-mongodb/load_data_to_mongodb.py';

 [MongoDB](https://www.mongodb.com/) is an open-source general purpose database built by developers, for developers.
 MongoDB's popularity is driven by its use of flexible document schemas and horizontal scalability.
 By leveraging the [Mongo provider](https://registry.astronomer.io/providers/mongo), you can easily orchestrate many use cases with Airflow such as:

 - Machine learning pipelines.